 UCLA Dining’s premier residential restaurant, Bruin Plate, is a 4 Star Certified Green Restaurant.
 Bruin Plate implemented 108 steps in the six environmental categories of energy, water, waste, food, disposables, and chemicals, earning 314.28 GreenPoints™ to become just the 6th restaurant and the 3rd university in the US to achieve 4 Stars.

 UCLA Dining now has Tower Gardens on Sproul Landing Sun Deck.
 The gardens feature 50 aeroponic grow towers, which will provide herbs and greens to Bruin Plate.
 The modular, stackable growing structures accommodate 44 plants per tower, allowing us to grow 2,200 plants simultaneously!
 The towers use 90% less land and 95% less water than conventional farming methods.

 UCLA is the largest Fair Trade Certified campus in the United States.
 UCLA Dining has committed to purchasing at least 2 Fair Trade Certified products in all residential locations.
 Currently, we offer Fair Trade Certified tea, sweeteners, espressos, decaf, and coffee in locations across dining locations.

 Compost bins are in!
 You can now dispose of compostable materials across the Hill from residence halls to all quick-service restaurants.
 Learn more about how to sort your waste here.

-Looking for ways to get involved in sustainability on the Hill or in the University Apartments?
-Read up on opportunities in student leadership and find tips on living green at UCLA.
-Don’t forget to provide direct feedback and input to Housing & Hospitality staff!
+Looking for ways to get involved in sustainability on the Hill or across campus?
+Read up on opportunities in student leadership and find tips on living green in our 2021 Green Guide at UCLA.
+Don’t forget to provide direct feedback and input to Housing & Hospitality staff.

 Daily Bruin: Reusable water bottle program intends to reduce dining waste on the Hill